 - To pursue new technologies that will enhance the input, storage, and retrieval of information.

 To ensure that the public record is safe, all records have been digitized.
 Our staff is transferring these images into our land records database system so records are easily searched via the internet.
 Our records date from 1840 to the present and currently we are indexing back to the mid 1910’s.
-These records are accessible through the County’s website or you may conduct your own search using the public terminals in our office.
+These records are accessible through the County’s website or you may conduct your own independent search using the public terminals in our office.

 If you would like to record a document you may do so in person or by mail with sufficient fees provided it meets the Michigan Recording Standards.
 We also accept electronic recordings through CSC, EPN, Indecomm, & Simplifile.